-Top tips for parents/carers of young fussy eaters
+Top tips for young fussy eaters

 Why does it happen?

 There are a few reasons why fussy eating can occur.
 It is a complex subject area and depends on the individual child.
 It can be due to genetic and/or environmental factors.
 For example, the social interactions during mealtimes and early experiences with different foods.
 However, there are lots of things you can do to help them overcome fussy eating and make this just a passing phase!

 Here are some of Yummy Tummy Nutrition’s top tips for young fussy eaters;